izeferino94/Tipz/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Light/Dark Color Theme that can be set through settings
+- [X] Splitting the total including the tip into more than one person

 ## Video Walkthrough